greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-using-the-greenplum-parallel-file-server--gpfdist-.html.md

 ## <a id="topic15"></a>Controlling Segment Parallelism

 The `gp_external_max_segs` server configuration parameter controls the number of segment instances that can access a single gpfdist instance simultaneously.
 64 is the default.
 You can set the number of segments such that some segments process external data files and some perform other database processing.
-Set this parameter in the `postgresql.conf` file of your master instance.
+Set this parameter in the `postgresql.conf` file of your coordinator instance.

 ## <a id="topic16"></a>Installing gpfdist

-gpfdist is installed in `$GPHOME/bin` of your Greenplum Database master host installation.
-Run gpfdist on a machine other than the Greenplum Database master or standby master, such as on a machine devoted to ETL processing.
-Running gpfdist on the master or standby master can have a performance impact on query execution.
+gpfdist is installed in `$GPHOME/bin` of your Greenplum Database coordinator host installation.
+Run gpfdist on a machine other than the Greenplum Database coordinator or standby coordinator, such as on a machine devoted to ETL processing.
+Running gpfdist on the coordinator or standby coordinator can have a performance impact on query execution.
 To install gpfdist on your ETL server, get it from the *Greenplum Clients* package and follow its installation instructions.

 ## <a id="topic17"></a>Starting and Stopping gpfdist